X-Fix/ts-poker-planning/.github/README.md

 Disclaimer: We've only been able to test the npm build scripts on Mac OS X so they should run on Linux just fine and hopefully on Windows as well

-Installing Node with HomeBrew (MacOS and Linux)
+Installing Node with HomeBrew (MacOS and Linux):

 ```
 brew install node
 ```
 Check out [this blog](http://blog.teamtreehouse.com/install-node-js-npm-linux) if you have any linux issues

-Installing with direct download (Windows)
+Installing with direct download (Windows):
 Go to the [Node website download page](https://nodejs.org/en/download/) and select the Windows Installer.
 Run the downloaded .msi file, etc. If you get stuck check out [this blog](http://blog.teamtreehouse.com/install-node-js-npm-windows) for more details

 ### Git Setup